Charlotte Mason Math | Atmosphere, Discipline, Life

 No, we all need a guide who can develop our habit of seeing the mathematical ideas that are indeed perceivable to the trained eye.
 The value of Gattegno’s free textbook is not in the rods at all.
 It is in the method of disciplining the eye to observe the mathematical ideas that are inherent in the rods.

-Education as a Discipline of Thinking
+Charlotte Mason Math and Education as a Discipline of Thinking

 Charlotte Mason often saw mathematics as the one true playground to develop the habit of thinking.
 When children perceive mathematical truth through the handling of the rods, they are also able to develop the skill of thinking and perceiving cause and effect.

 With math rods, a child can perceive that the yellow plus the red is the same length of the black rod.
 They can also see that red plus yellow makes the same length as black.
 In such discovery, they can perceive that this continues to be true with the dark green and the white, the purple and the light green and so on.

 With further observation of rod complements for tan, orange, yellow, etc., the child continues to observe this truth.
 Of course, only when we draw the child to observe these things, to search for the cause and effect, does the child become aware how things are the same and how they differ and what the cause is of their equality or inequality.

 This is the sort of thing that the children should go through, more or less, in every lesson––a tracing of effect from cause, or of cause from effect; a comparing of things to find out wherein they are alike, and wherein they differ; a conclusion as to causes or consequences from certain premises.

 Charlotte Mason Home Education Vol 1 p 151